bstrock/playground_finder_api/README.md

 `/utils`:

-  - `create_spatial_db.py` contains a class which offers methods to create databases with PostGIS-enabled spatial datatypes.
+  - `create_spatial_db.py` contains a class which offers methods to create databases with PostGIS-enabled spatial datatypes, based on the models defined in 'models.py'
   - `tri_loader.py` uses pandas and sqlalchemy models to perform ETL operations on TRI Data and imports them into the spatial database
   - `test.py` contains an extensive test suite, which provides a continuous integration testing baseline to ensure efficient API development